 For example, if file URLs end like regular paths (e.g. https://example.com/a/b/c/foo.png), you can use the following approach to download all files into the files folder with their original filenames (e.g. files/foo.png):

 '''

-import os
+from pathlib import PurePosixPath

 from urllib.parse import urlparse

 from scrapy.pipelines.files import FilesPipeline